Botfly: Infestation

 In cattle, the lesions caused by these flies can become infected by Mannheimia granulomatis, a bacterium that causes lechiguana, characterized by rapid-growing, hard lumps beneath the skin of the animal.
 Without antibiotics, an affected animal will die within 3–11 months.

-Philornis botflies often infest nestlings of wild parrots, like scarlet macaws and hyacinth macaws.
-A method using a reverse syringe design snake bite extractor prooved to be suitable for removing larvae from the skin.

 Cuterebra fontinella, the mouse botfly, parasitizes small mammals all around North America.

 Dermatobia hominis, the human botfly, occasionally uses humans to host its larvae.

 As human food

 In cold climates supporting reindeer or caribou-reliant populations, large quantities of Hypoderma tarandi (caribou warble fly) maggots are available to human populations during the butchery of animals.

 The sixth episode of season one of the television series Beyond Survival, titled "The Inuit – Survivors of the Future", features survival expert Les Stroud and two Inuit guides hunting caribou on the northern coast of Baffin Island near Pond Inlet, Nunavut, Canada.
 Upon skinning and butchering of one of the animals, numerous larvae (presumably H. tarandi, although not explicitly stated) are apparent on the inside of the caribou pelt.
 Stroud and his two Inuit guides eat (albeit somewhat reluctantly) one larva each, with Stroud commenting that the larva "tastes like milk" and was historically commonly consumed by the Inuit.

 Copious art dating back to the Pleistocene in Europe confirms their consumption in premodern times, as well.

 The Babylonian Talmud Hullin 67b discusses whether the warble fly is kosher.